Toowoomba: Water

 On 29 July 2006, Toowoomba City Council conducted a poll of Toowoomba residents on the proposal to use this multi-barrier filtration system for filtering sewage for drinking purposes.
 The poll question was: "Do you support the addition of purified recycled water to Toowoomba's water supply via Cooby Dam as proposed by Water Futures – Toowoomba?"
 38% of voters supported the proposal and 62% opposed.
 This meant that despite dams reaching critical levels, the city rejected the use of recycled water in a plebiscite.
 Since the public rejection in 2006 of adding recycled sewage to the drinking water supply, water conservation measures have included harvesting stormwater for use in public parks and adding filtered groundwater to the town water supply.
 The city was under level 5 water restrictions as of 26 September 2006.
 This prohibits residents from using town water on their lawns, gardens or cars, and residents are strongly urged to cut down on water consumption.

 In 2007, the Toowoomba City Council commenced a bore drilling program to augment the dwindling dam supplies and constructed several subartesian bores across the city and one artesian bore at Wetalla in the city's north.
 Many of the subartesian bores provided potable water with a reliable yield and have been developed into production however the artesian bore's water quality was very poor, prohibiting development as a potable source.
 This was an expensive setback for the city as the cost was over A$2 million for drilling to over 700 m.
 In January 2008, yield testing had been stalled due to the unavailability of appropriate pumping equipment.
 The Toowoomba Regional Council began supplementing the city's water supply with bore water from the Great Artesian Basin in September 2009.
 Groundwater has become a significant contributor to the city's water supply needs and now constitutes one third of the total volume of water treated for reticulated supply (160 Ml per week).

 The state government has built a $187 million pipeline from Wivenhoe Dam to Toowoomba.
 Water pumping along the 38 km pipeline to Cressbrook Dam began in January 2010.

+Road

+Toowoomba is the intersection of the A21 Toowoomba Connection Road (A21), Toowoomba Athol Road (A139), New England Highway (A3), Warrego Highway (A2), and the Gore Highway (A39) National Highways (Excluding the A3, which is classed as a State Controlled Road).
+Post 2019, the Warrego Highway and Gore Highway are now part of the Toowoomba Bypass, with the original section of Warrego Highway through Toowoomba renamed Toowoomba Connection Road (A21).
+The Gore Highway (A39) was rerouted via the bypass between Athol and Charlton, with the original section of Gore Highway to Toowoomba renamed Toowoomba Athol Road (A139).